 Honors Thesis -- Access Restricted On-Campus Only

 Lu Ann Homza

 This thesis examines the penitentiary poetry of three Spanish poets, Miguel Hernández, Marcos Ana, and Ángeles García-Madrid, who were brutally imprisoned following Francisco Franco’s victory in the Spanish Civil War (1936-1939).
 All three were active supporters of the democratic Republican cause, and throughout their imprisonment steadfastly maintained their social and political beliefs in spite of torture, hunger, and sickness.
 I analyze how their writings preserve and illuminate the repressed history of the losers of the war, by depicting the reality of life within the cells.
 I further examine how recovering this history represents a way to honor the memory of the victims and achieve historical justice.

 Enright, Crosby D., "¿Quién amuralla una voz?: Poetry, Resistance, and Memory within Franco’s Prisons" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 60.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 On-Campus Access Only